Skip to Content

 virtual tour of ireland

-One of the only St. Patrick’s Day customs that we followed in my house was the watching of the Dublin Parade on RTE.
+One of the only St. Patrick’s Day traditions that we followed in my house was the watching of the Dublin Parade on RTE.

 The coverage of the parade is generally shown on stations across the world pulling in an audience of millions, with people looking to see what it’s like to spend St. Patrick’s Day in Ireland.